The Cornwall We Want

 Let's Reduce the Traffic Noise Pollution that's Ruining our Environment

-by Pete, almost 4 years ago
+by Pete, over 4 years ago

 The reduction in traffic due to the lockdown has given us a period of tranquility to enjoy the natural environment in the county.
 It seems a great shame if we don't do what we can to make this a permanent feature.